Forensic accounting is the perfect career for those with a keen investigative eye and a passion for working with numbers

 Career growth for forensic accountants is largely based on location, according to PayScale and the Association of Certified Fraud Examiners.

-States such as Utah have a high demand for accountants, including those specializing in forensics, with a projected growth rate of more than 30% by 2028.
+Some states have particularly high demand for accountants, including those specializing in forensics.
+Utah, for example, has a projected growth rate of more than 30% by 2028.

 Other states with high growth rates include Tennessee, Colorado, and Nevada.
 At the entry level, a forensic accounting salary may start at $63,000, while upper-level employees could earn $147,000 or more.